kjell/mcn-2020-git-haiku/index.md

-Oh, tranquility!
+Camellia-petal
-captains swore grand conquest
+There's no sign that can foretell
-and gazes at the moon.
+from looking at the moon.